Type of cerebral palsy in which the individual exhibits hypertonia, causing stiff and jerky movements

 Wearing of Pavlick harness

-The Pavlick harness is a soft splint used to allow for consistent contact between acetabulum and femoral head
+The Pavlick harness is a soft splint used to allow for consistent contact between the acetabulum and the femoral head

-Used for infants 6 months or younger with goal of 24 hour wearing for the first 6 weeks and the progressing to 6 weeks of weakening only at night
+Used for infants 6 months or younger with the goal of 24-hour wearing for the first 6 weeks and progressing to 6 weeks of wearing only at night

-The parents must learn how to care for baby fully during the time of consistent wearing
+The parents must learn how to care for the baby fully during the time of consistent wearing

-Developmental delay may occur with infant due to constant positioning as mentioned above with decreased ability to move out of position
+Developmental delay may occur in an infant due to constant positioning, as mentioned above, with decreased ability to move out of position

 Club foot